-Students learn to repair and maintain a variety of vehicles.
+In this two-year NYSED Approved CTE Program (see page 3), students learn to repair and maintain a variety of vehicles.
 They locate mechanical, electronic and computer problems through careful diagnosis and perform the necessary repairs using industry equipment.
 Units of study are delivered in four 20-week modules and are aligned with the Automotive Service Excellence (ASE) requirements.
 Hands-on experience is attained by servicing actual vehicles in an industry-based work environment.